GrumpyMetalGuy/docker-composer-backer-upper/README.md

 A gloriously-named utility to back up running docker containers that are managed by docker-compose v2.

-The utility attempts to determine which docker-compose YAML scripts are being run on the current machine.
+The utility detects which docker-compose YAML scripts are being run on the current machine.
 Each running container's YAML file is inspected for local directory mappings, and if any are found, the container is stopped.
 The directories are backed up to a folder, then the container is restarted.

 The docker-composer-backer-upper is developed using [uv](<https://docs.astral.sh/uv/>).
 The instructions that follow assume that you have ```uv``` installed.
 If you don't want to use it, it will hopefully be simple enough to determine how to perform the equivalent actions using your development environment of choice.